Bilingual Teacher Professional Development: RFA

 All applicants must submit a complete application, including all required components, to the Educator Excellence Office by 5 p.m. on October 13, 2017.
 Incomplete, late, or incorrectly formatted applications will not be scored or considered for approval.
 Applicants are urged to use express, certified, or registered mail.
 Transmissions by electronic mail (e-mail) or facsimile (fax) will not be accepted.

 A technical assistance Webinar in regards to the BTPDP RFA, letter of intent, and other program requirements will take place on September 8, 2017.
-For additional information, please see the CDE Teaching and Leading Web page located at http://www.cde.ca.gov/pd/ps/teachingleading.asp.
+For additional information, please see the CDE Teaching and Leading web page located at http://www.cde.ca.gov/pd/ps/teachingleading.asp [Note: this web page is now titled Education Excellence and Equity Grant Programs].